sharonen/RateLimitingRequestsModule/README.rst

 * timer_rate_in_sec  - the rate- limiting.
 Default 60 seconds.
 After the time reaches the rate, the current_requests_limit_ is reset and the counting starts from the beginning.
 Can be easily set to a different value by calling the setter of timer_rate_in_sec.

-* handleNewRequest  - this methods receives a URL request and check if the number of requests reached its limit.If not, the method returns a response object with error code 200 (okay) and empty error message.
+* handleNewRequest  - this method receives a URL request and checks if the number of requests reached its limit.
+If not, the method returns a response object with error code 200 (okay) and empty error message.
 If yes, the method returns a response object with error code 429 (too many requests) and error message "Rate limit exceeded.
 Try again in #(n) seconds".

 Prerequisites